 - Ensure that any electronic equipment, such as your filter or air pump, have been switched off.

 - Using your gravel vacuum, remove both some of the water and waste from your tank.
 To do this, place one end of your gravel vacuum into the gravel and the other end in your bucket.
 Start the siphoning action according to your gravel vacuum’s instructions to remove some waste and waste.

 - While the vacuum is working and water flowing, move the end around in various places in the gravel to remove as much waste as possible.
 Stop as soon as your bucket is filled.

-- DON’T pour away this water right away though.
-For each bucket of water you remove, use it to clean your filter, any plants, ornaments or equipment you intend to clean.
+- DON’T pour this water right away though.
+For each bucket full you remove, use it to clean your filter, any plants, ornaments or equipment you intend to clean.
 NEVER clean anything from your tank in tap water.
 It kills the bacteria your tank absolutely needs.